-SWI-Prolog supports reading printing 'special' an floating point values accord-[Proposal for Prolog Standard core update wrt floating metic]http://eclipseclp.org/Specs/core\update\float.html by Joachim Schimpf and available in ECLiPSe Prolog.
+SWI-Prolog supports reading an printing 'special' floating point values according to Proposal for Prolog Standard core update wrt floating point arithmetic by Joachim Schimpf and available in ECLiPSe Prolog.
 In particular,

-• Infinity is printed as 1.0Inf or -1.0Inf.
-Any sequence matching the regular expression [+-]?\sd+[.]\sd+Inf is mapped to plus or minus infinity.

-• NaN (Not a Number) is printed as 1.xxxNaN, where 1.xxx is the float after replacing the exponent by '1'.
+- Infinity is printed as 1.0Inf or -1.0Inf.
+Any sequence matching the regular expression [+-]?\sd+[.]\sd+Inf is mapped to plus or minus infinity. - NaN (Not a Number) is printed as 1.xxxNaN, where l.xxx is the float after replacing the exponent by '1'.
 Such numbers are read, resulting in the same NaN.
 The NaN constant can also be produced using the function nan/0, e.g.,